 Elastomeric connector’s none-conductive zone are made of neutral silicone (not charged).
 Silicone is the base material due to its excellent properties of aging, chemical stability, electric reliability, and mechanic behavior regarding shocks and vibrations.

-There also exists a variation with a lateral connection, especially adapted for connections of LCD screens to PCB or for PCB to PCB with higher current levels and lower resistivity.
+There is also a version with a side connection, particularly suitable for connections from LCD screens to PCBs or from PCB to PCB for higher currents.

 This alternation of charged silicone and neutral silicone is done on Z axis, for elastomeric connectors in line.
 It is possible to add isolating silicone layers on both sides of the connector to increase its rigidity and/or isolate it from components and surrounding electric tracks.
 This isolating silicone thickness on the side of the elastomeric connector is from 0.05 mm minimum to 1.5 mm.
 The hardness of this silicone can be adjusted as needed.